-Protect MT way of life by making MT friendlier to recreation Making MT friendlier to recreation can be achieved through: Enhancing landowner relationships where there are known resource issues Promoting the suite of access options available to landowners to attract new landowners/access Engaging technology to identify access opportunities Establishing/maintaining state authority over wildlife Strategic Outcome Key Measures Percent increase in number of new landowner enrollments into access programs. #3 Design landowner catalog to showcase suite of access options by December 2023.
-Establish a base tool that staff, public, and partners can use in planning for areas to focus on access efforts during FY2024.
+Protect MT way of life by making MT friendlier to recreation Making MT friendlier to recreation can be achieved through: • Enhancing landowner relationships where there are known resource issues • Promoting the suite of access options available to landowners to attract new landowners/access • Engaging technology to identify access opportunities • Establishing/maintaining state authority over wildlife Strategic % increase in number of new landowner enrollments into access programs.
+Through FWP's most coveted access program, hunter days were increased 230,942 days Key Measures Design landowner catalog to showcase suite of access options by December 2023.
+Complete-The Communication & Education Division repurposed existing resources to create contemporary materials.
+Establish a base tool that staff, public, and partners can use in planning for areas to focus on access In progress efforts during FY2024.
 Establish grizzly bear ARM during FY2024.
+Complete-January 2024

-Improve workforce by improving culture Training-Provide professional effectiveness and leadership training by leveraging the Department of Administration enterprise offerings and supplement with internal training where needed.
-Engagement-Support communication within the agency with a focus on regions to headquarters and director's office to all staff Strategic Wellness-Identify successes/needs for employee support (wellness) and provide targeted solutions.
-Outcome Key Measures Offer two supervisory trainings for new and existing supervisors during FY2024. #4 Percent increase of Director's Office attendance at regional/division wide all staff meetings during FY2024.
-Onboard consultant and complete agencywide cultural survey by December 2023.
+Improve workforce by improving culture Status Update Training-Provide professional effectiveness and leadership training by leveraging the Department of Administration enterprise offerings and supplement with internal training where needed.
+Engagement-Support communication within the agency with a focus on regions to headquarters and director's office to all staff Strategic Outcome Wellness-Identify successes/needs for employee support (wellness) and provide targeted solutions. #4 Key Measures Offer two supervisory trainings for new and existing supervisors during FY2024.
+Complete-Trainings held in April and September. % increase of Director's Office attendance at regional/division wide all staff meetings during FY2024.
+Complete-100% participation Onboard consultant and complete agencywide cultural survey by December 2023.
+Complete-Survey results delivered to FWP leadership January 2024